-As industry and the commercial environment because increasingly competitive, the demand to maximize output and handle highly aggressive materials also increased.
-Set against this was the need to minimise costs, which opened the door to the large-scale 'economy' manufacturers of South-East Asia.
+As industry and the commercial environment became increasingly competitive, the demand to maximize output and speed up the transshipment of materials also increased.
+Set against this was the need to minimize costs, which opened the door to the large-scale 'economy' manufacturers of South-East Asia.
 As a result, the conveyor belt market has become dominated by low-grade 'economy' imported belting.
-In fact, with only one exception, European belt manufacturers supplement their production by importing from Asia and reselling under their own brand.
+In fact, with only one exception, European belt manufacturers supplement their production by importing from Asia and re-selling under their own brand.
 This also enables them to compete at the low-price end of the belting market.